justanormalhuman12/netcat-reverse-backdoor-/README.md

 Persistent Connection: The script attempts to reconnect every 5 seconds if the connection is lost.
 Command Execution: Executes commands received from the remote server and sends back the output.
 Error Handling: Captures and logs errors that occur during the connection and command execution.
+Steps to run:
+1.Install netcat on your computer "nmap.org"
+2.Run the program "netcat-reverse-backdoor.bat" on the attacker's computer 3.As the receiver,go to command prompt and run ncat -l -p "your_port" *note: i wouldnt take responsible for any damages*